taesiri/MLBites/db/rnn_pytorch/question.md

-# Implement Basic RNN from Scratch
+# Basic RNN from Scratch

 ## Problem